 Add the water to a microwave-safe bowl and sprinkle the gelatin on top.
 Give it a few stirs and let it stand 3 minutes.
 After 3 minutes, stir gently and microwave on high 5 seconds.
 Stir and microwave another 5 seconds.
 The gelatin should be dissolved and liquefied – if not, microwave an additional 3-5 seconds.
 Set aside to cool.

-In a large mixing bowl, add heavy cream, sugar and extract.
-With an electric mixer fitted with the whisk attachment, whip the cream mixture on low speed until small bubbles appear.
+In the bowl of a stand mixer fitted with the whisk attachment, whip the heavy cream, sugar, and vanilla on low speed until small bubbles appear.

 Increase the speed to medium, and when the mixture visibly thickens and begins leaving a trail in the cream, slowly add the gelatin water.